circt-hls/circt-hls/README.md

 # Setup

 ## Build CIRCT
-Checkout https://github.com/llvm/circt and go through the instructions.
+If you don't already have a CIRCT/MLIR build locally, checkout https://github.com/llvm/circt and go follow the instructions.

 ## Build Polygeist
 We'll build Polygeist using our existing MLIR/LLVM/Clang build.